2023 Most Popular Communication & Journalism Associate Degree Schools in Mississippi

 Full Communication & Journalism at Itawamba Community College Report

-A rank of #3 on this year’s list means East Mississippi Community College is a great place for communication and journalism students working on their associate degree.
+The in-demand associate degree programs at East Mississippi Community College helped the school earn the #3 place on this year’s ranking of the most popular communication and journalism schools in Mississippi.
 Located in the remote area of Scooba, EMCC is a public school with a small student population.

 Of the 7 students majoring in communication and journalism at EMCC, 57% are male and 43% are female.